LizhenWangT/FaceVerse/README.md

 - Yebin Liu [(liuyebin@mail.tsinghua.edu.cn)](mailto:liuyebin@mail.tsinghua.edu.cn)

 ## Acknowledgement & License
 The code is partially borrowed from [3DMM-Fitting-Pytorch](https://github.com/ascust/3DMM-Fitting-Pytorch), [stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch) and [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace).
 And many thanks to the volunteers participated in data collection.
+Our License can be found in [LICENSE](./LICENSE).